 Better response by parent: You’re feeling worried about starting a new school.
 I can understand that, I know I often feel nervous when I’m starting a new job.

-Result: Child feels heard and then continues to talk about his/her feelings.
+Result: Child feels heard and then continues to talk about their feelings.
 (A child builds resilience by feeling the uncomfortable feelings and facing challenges.)

 My parents don’t understand me…